 The answer appears to be yes.
 The NFL may plan to appeal the judge’s denial of its motion to dismiss, but they don’t get to file that appeal right away and put the case on ice until the appeal is resolved (it is not an interlocutory appeal).
 Any appeal of the judge’s decision would only come at the end of the proceedings in the lower court.
 So this case is moving forward at this point, notwithstanding any appeal.

 And let’s not forget the fact that the judge also granted the plaintiff’s motion to compel discovery.
 Usually, when a court grants a motion to compel, the opposing party is given 30 days to comply.
 This means that the NFL’s lawyers probably have until mid-August to hand over documents and other discovery materials.
 LeMon will undoubtedly press for the deposition of Commissioner Goodell as soon as possible.
-That could potentially happen before the end of the year.
+That might happen before the end of the year.

 How Will the NFL Respond?